By Kurt Rosentreter, CPA, CA, CFP, CLU, TEP, CIMA, FCSI, CIM

 RESPs or registered educational savings plans are the “go to” savings account products for parents of kids in Canada who have goals of their child pursuing post-secondary education after high school.

-An RESP is a registered investment account that you open at a bank, a brokerage or an insurance company to save tax sheltered money for your child or children over 18 years from birth.
+An RESP is a registered investment account that you open at a bank, a brokerage or an insurance company to save tax sheltered money for your child or children from birth.
 Parents should open a family RESP plan if they have more than one child and strive to contribute $2,500/ per child for at least 16 years.
 Money inside the RESP account is tracked by child and can be invested to buy GICs, stocks, bonds and other investment products.
 By the time the child is age 18 and ready for post secondary education, parents who have fully funded the RESP plan usually have around $60,000 to $100,000 per child for the educational costs ahead.
 1

 Time For Withdrawals!